Pick Six: Top college awards could feature repeats

 The only player to win the Biletnikoff Award in back-to-back seasons was Oklahoma State's Justin Blackmon in 2010-11.

-Syracuse's Andre Szymt and Texas A&M's Braden Mann also are looking to win annual position awards in back-to-back seasons.
-Szymt won the Lou Groza Award as college football's top kicker and Mann won the Ray Guy Award as the game's best punter last year.
+Syracuse's Andre Szmyt and Texas A&M's Braden Mann also are looking to win annual position awards in back-to-back seasons.
+Szmyt won the Lou Groza Award as college football's top kicker and Mann won the Ray Guy Award as the game's best punter last year.

 Some of the top preseason candidates for various college football awards: